Sutherland Elementary School

 Afternoon – 3:30 p.m.

-Reminder: If a child is picked up in the office prior to the 3:30 p.m. dismissal bell, an early dismissal will be given.
+Reminder: If your child is picked up in the office prior to the 3:30 p.m. dismissal bell, an early dismissal will be given.

 Whenever you need to bring your child to school, please do not leave him/her prior to 8:15 a.m., as we do not have anyone assigned for supervision before this time.
 The tardy bell is at 8:30 a.m.
 The same applies to the afternoon.
 If your child is not riding the bus, please arrange for him or her to be picked up in the gym at the close of school.
 We do not have personnel to supervise beyond 3:45 p.m.